Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 **The official django-compressor documentation**

 Personally, I haven't tried it yet, but if I ever do, I'll probably write an article about it and update this section.

 ```c
 use_celery [n]:
 ```

 [Celery](https://github.com/celery/celery) is an open source asynchronous task queue or job queue which is based on distributed message passing.
 While it supports scheduling, its focus is on operations in real time.
 That was the wikipedia definition 😅.
-Celery is used to handle asynchronous task (background task) and scheduled task.
+Celery is used to handle asynchronous tasks (background tasks) and scheduled tasks (things that should happen in the future).
-Read [[Task queues manager in django|this]] for more details on task queues manager in django.
+I don't use celery that much, I find it a bit too complex for most of my use cases.
+You can read my article on [[Handling background tasks in django]] to see how I handle this kind of stuff in my projects.

 ```c
 use_mailhog [n]: y